scb-10x/typhoon-deep-research/README.md

 # Typhoon Deep Research

+## Introduction

-Typhoon Deep Research is a modern Next.js application that leverages AI to conduct comprehensive research on any topic.
-The application follows a structured research process:
+[Typhoon Deep Research](https://deep-research.apps.opentyphoon.ai) is a modern application that leverages AI to conduct comprehensive research on any topic.
+It streamlines the research process by asking clarifying questions, conducting thorough investigations, and generating comprehensive reports with key insights.

-1. **User Query**: Users submit their research topic or question.
-2. **Follow-up Questions**: The AI asks clarifying questions to better understand the research needs.
-3. **Deep Research**: The AI conducts thorough research, exploring multiple angles of the topic.
-4. **Research Report**: Users receive a comprehensive report with key insights and findings.
+This project is part of [Typhoon Application Week](https://apps.opentyphoon.ai), showcasing the capabilities of the [Typhoon platform](https://opentyphoon.ai).
+Please note that this application is not maintained for production use and is not production-ready.
+Use at your own risk.

-## Features
+## Highlighted Features + Typhoon Integration

-- Modern, responsive UI built with Next.js and Tailwind CSS
-- AI-powered research algorithm that explores topics in depth
-- Interactive research progress visualization
+- **Intelligent Query Refinement**: Typhoon generates follow-up questions to narrow down research scope and understand user intent more precisely.

+- **Multi-perspective Research**: Powered by Typhoon's reasoning capabilities, the application explores topics from multiple angles to provide comprehensive coverage.

+- **Structured Research Reports**: Typhoon organizes findings into coherent, well-structured reports with clear sections and insights.

+- **Interactive Research Progress**: Real-time visualization of the research process powered by Typhoon's streaming capabilities.

-- Markdown-based research reports with download capability
+- **Markdown-based Reports**: Generate and download well-formatted research reports with Typhoon's text generation capabilities.
-- Compatible with OpenTyphoon and OpenAI endpoints

-## Tech Stack

-- **Frontend**: Next.js, React, TypeScript, Tailwind CSS
-- **AI Integration**: Typhoon AI API (OpenAI-compatible), Vercel AI SDK
-- **Styling**: Tailwind CSS, Heroicons
-- **Content Rendering**: React Markdown

-## Getting Started
+## Getting Started (Local Development)

 ### Prerequisites